Challah Sandwich Bread

-Why make this challah bread
+Why make this challah sandwich bread

-- As you can see in my video and step-by-step progress pictures, the ingredients are simple and easy
+- Making challah is easier than you think.
+As you can see in my video and step-by-step progress pictures, the ingredients are simple and easy.

 Ingredients and substitutes

 - Fat – Traditionally, oil is used in challah.
-I do love to use butter for the rich flavor it provides.
+I love to use butter for the rich flavor it provides.

 - Egg – Adds a lot of flavor to the bread, gives a tender crumb, and strengthens the texture.
 The egg is also a leavening agent that helps the bread rise.

-Challah sandwich bread recipe
+Step-by-step: Challah sandwich bread recipe

 Dough

-Pro tip - Instant yeast does not need to be activated.
-But I like to ensure my yeast is good and working for me.
-You may choose to add all ingredients directly to the flour. - Measure the flour and salt (you can also use kosher salt) in a large bowl or the bowl of a stand mixer with the dough hook.
+- Measure the flour and salt (you can also use kosher salt) in a large bowl or the bowl of a stand mixer with the dough hook.
 Add the yeast mixture and combine well with a spatula or a wooden spoon.

-- When the dough is soft, shiny, but still slightly sticky shape it into a ball.
-Place the dough in an oiled bowl seam side down.
+- First rise – When the dough is soft and shiny but still slightly sticky, shape it into a ball.
+Place the dough in an oiled bowl, seam side down.
 Coat the surface with oil to prevent drying.
 Cover with a clean kitchen towel or plastic wrap.
+Leave in a warm place.
+Let it rise for 60 to 90 minutes until it doubles in volume.

-- Then, using a bench scraper or knife divide the dough into 6 portions.
+- Divide – When the dough is doubled in volume, transfer to a well-dusted floured surface.
+De-gas and reshape into a ball.
+Then, roll into a small log.
+Then, divide the dough into 6 portions using a bench scraper or knife.
 They need to be approximately the same weight.
 I use a kitchen scale to measure the dough.
+Shape each into a ball.

-- Ensure the six strands are secured at the top.
-From left to right you now have 1, 2, 3, 4, 5, 6 strands in front of you.
-It's harder when only reading my instructions, so please watch the video.-
+- Braiding the challah – Place all six ropes so they intersect at the top.
+Ensure the six strands are secured at the top.
+From left to right, you now have 1, 2, 3, 4, 5, and 6 strands in front of you.
+It’s harder when only reading my instructions, so please watch the video.–

 - Strand 1 goes over 6 and 6 goes over 1 –

-simple criss-cross (like two arms on either side). - Then, 1 comes down in between 2, 3, and 4, 5.
+simple criss-cross (like two arms on either side). - Then, 1 comes down between 2, 3, and 4, 5.

 - And 3 goes over in place of 6.

-- Then, 1 comes down in between 2, 3, and 4, 5.
+- Then, 1 comes down between 2, 3, and 4, 5.

 - And 4 goes over in place of 1.